lukso-network/website-support-center/docs/extension/controllers.md

 :::success Upcoming Feature

 The team is currently working on a [feature request](../general/feature-requests.md) to _completely remove old controllers_, not only their individual permissions.
-This also includes the [feature request](../general/feature-requests.md) of _showing hidden controllers_ again.
+This also includes _showing hidden controllers_ again.

 :::